-Citizens Advisory Committee (CAC)- consists of 15 citizens-at-large that advise the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area transportation-related issues.
+Citizens Advisory Committee (CAC)- consists of 15 citizens-at-large that advise the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area regarding transportation-related issues.

 Code of Federal Regulations (CFR)- the codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal Government.
 It is divided into 50 titles that represent broad areas subject to Federal regulation.
-Each volume of the CFR is updated once each calendar year and is issued on a quarterly basis.
+Each volume of the Code of Federal Regulations is updated once each calendar year and is issued on a quarterly basis.